Char Fashion Municipality

 Char Fashion Municipality (চর ফ্যাশন পৌরসভা) is a town and municipality in Bhola District in Barisal Division, Bangladesh.
 It is the administrative headquarters and urban center of Char Fasson Upazila.
 It functions as the commercial and service center for Char Fasson Upazila.
 The municipality covers an area of approximately 31.7 km² and had a population of 42,915 at the 2011 census.

 Administration

 The municipality is divided into **9 wards** and **9 mahallas**.
 It is administered by a Mayor and a council elected by the residents.

-Geography & Climate
+Geography and climate

 Char Fashion Municipality lies on Bhola Island in the lower Meghna delta, close to the Bay of Bengal.
 Because of its coastal and island-adjacent setting, the area is vulnerable to tropical cyclones, tidal surges, and salinity intrusion.
 Infrastructure such as roads and drainage is often challenged by heavy monsoon rainfall and river erosion.

-Infrastructure & Services
+Infrastructure and services

-Roads & Transport
+Roads and transport

 Roads in the area are reported to be in poor condition.
 For example, some local reports note about 90 km of municipal and connecting roads showing serious potholes and waterlogging.

-Waste Management
+Waste management

 In March 2025, municipal authorities were criticized for dumping household and clinical waste along the Bhola-Char Fasson regional highway, which had become a health and environmental hazard for commuters.